-The District received a request from COSBO to include an additional 3.0 FTE resource teachers (RT) at the secondary level to the budget.
+The District received a request from the Director of Student Support Services to include an additional 3.0 FTE resource teachers (RT) at the secondary level to the budget.

 Over the last few years, the special need total student population has increased by approximately 28%.
 This request would address the caseload of our resource teachers to ensure they remain reasonable.